coolguy284/node-hash-backup/README.md

     --pathToEntry=<relativePath> (default `.`): The path inside the backup of the file or folder to get information from.
         aliases: path-to-entry
+    --withEntries=<true|false> (default `false`): If false, a tree of files in backup will be shown.
+If true, a tree will not be shown and instead detailed information about each entry in the backup will be shown.
+    --treeIndent=<integer >= 1> (default `2`): If tree mode is active, the number of spaces to the right to indent each level of the tree.

+Command `getSubtree`:
+  Gets a listing of the files in a given subtree of the backup.

+  Aliases:
+    get-subtree

+  Options:
+    --backupDir=<backupDir> (required): The hash backup folder to get information from.
+        aliases: --backup-dir, --from
+    --name=<name> (required): The name of the backup to get the file from.
+    --pathToEntry=<relativePath> (default `.`): The path inside the backup of the file or folder to get information from.
+        aliases: path-to-entry
+    --withEntries=<true|false> (default `false`): If false, a tree of files in backup will be shown.
+If true, a tree will not be shown and instead detailed information about each entry in the backup will be shown.
+    --treeIndent=<integer >= 1> (default `2`): If tree mode is active, the number of spaces to the right to indent each level of the tree.

+Command `getRawFileContents`:
+  Directly prints the contents of a file to console.

+  Aliases:
+    get-raw-file-contents

+  Options:
+    --backupDir=<backupDir> (required): The hash backup folder to prune.
+        aliases: --backup-dir, --to
+    --name=<name> (required): The name of the backup to get the file from.
+    --pathToFile=<relativePath> (required): The path inside the backup of the file to access.
+        aliases: path-to-file
+    --verify=<value> (default true): If true, file checksum will be verified before the file is output.

 Command `getRawFileContents`:
   Directly prints the contents of a file to console.